 - What are the Prophetic traditions in Muslim festivities?

 - How to express thanksgiving in its true sense?

 - Muslims’ thanksgiving is not only to God!

 Nowadays; traditional Thanksgiving Day festivities include parades, American and Canadian professional football games, and families and friends gathering for a meal of roast turkey, mashed potatoes, cranberry sauce and pumpkin pie.

 Linguistically, thanksgiving is the expression of gratitude, especially to God.

 Macmillan Dictionary states; “The word thanksgiving dates back to the 1530s and is formed by combining the noun ‘thanks’ — taken from the Old English ‘þanc’ — meaning ‘grateful thought’, and the present participle of the verb ‘give’.
 This is from the Old English ‘giefan’ meaning ‘to bestow or grant’”.

 Technically, it is an annual national American/Canadian holiday marked by religious observances and a traditional meal.

-In Islam thanks and thankfulness to Allah are integral aspects of a Muslim’s relation with His Lord. thanks and thankfulness to Allah are done both verbally (by utterance) and actively (by obedience and by using every grace in the way of Allah and to His pleasure).
+Thanksgiving is an Islamic way of life and worship.
+In Islam, thanks and thankfulness to Allah are integral aspects of a Muslim’s relation with His Lord. thanks and thankfulness to Allah are done both verbally (by utterance) and actively (by obedience and by using every grace in the way of Allah and to His pleasure).